-Here I’ll take you through 10 key HR skills to work on to add greater value to your organization now and in the future.
+Here I’ll take you through 24 key human resources skills to work on to progress in your career and add greater value to your organization.

 As an HR professional, you must be able to deliver a message clearly, whether speaking at a company-wide meeting or writing an email.

 You will still need to conduct interviews, interact with team members at all levels in the company, present information to co-workers and potentially the public, manage labor relations, and have genuine conversations with current and prospective employees.